fablabbcn/fablabbcn-legacy-web/_posts/news-post/2017-11-29-fabacademyfordummies.md

 <br/>

 <p>What is more, the Fab Academy is designed to be customised to the objectives, skills and background of each individual student.
-Not everyone is expected to invent the Star Trek replicator (though if you did Neil would most certainly sing your praises) or innovate some ground-braking, disruptive, market-shaking new technology to change the world and make a million bucks.
+Not everyone is expected to invent the Star Trek replicator (though if you did Neil would most certainly sing your praises for ever after) or innovate some ground-braking, disruptive, market-shaking new technology to change the world and make a million bucks.
 To graduate, you do have to demonstrate applied knowledge in all of the <a href="http://academy.cba.mit.edu/classes/" target="blank">technologies and methods covered in the course</a>.
 This involves documented your experiments and learning process, which I would argue is one of the most important parts of the course.
 Here documenting failure is as (or more!) rewarding in the long term than documenting a fault-less process.
 If you can demonstrate not only what happened when you used machine x or method y, but understand where you went wrong and how you could improve in future.
 This is true learning.</p>

 <br/>